Skip to main content

 Earlier in the day, an email referencing George Floyd had me thinking about progress.
 Ten days ago, a massacre in Buffalo targeted Black Americans.
 Is this what we call progress?
 Two years ago, one white police officer killed one Black man.
 Today, a white young man targets Black lives in a mass shooting.
 Progress?
 If so, the word has lost all meaning.

 I was already thinking about racism and the myth of progress when I learned about today’s massacre.
-It immediately brought me back to Sandy Hook Elementary School shooting, where twenty-six people were killed—most of them children.
+It immediately brought me back to the Sandy Hook Elementary School shooting, where twenty-six people were killed—most of them children.
 That was 3,448 days ago.
 What have we done since then?
 What has changed?

 Nothing.